uiuc-sst/asr24/README.md

-# asr24
-24-hour ASR
+Well within 24 hours, transcribe 40 hours of recorded speech in a surprise language.

-Within 24 hours, train an ASR for a surprise language L, and get native transcriptions of recorded speech.

-Use a pre-trained acoustic model, an L pronunciation dictionary, and an L language model.
+Build an ASR for a surprise language L from a pre-trained acoustic model, an L pronunciation dictionary, and an L language model.
-This approach converts phones directly to L words, instead of using multiple cross-trained ASRs to make English words from which phone strings are extracted, merged with [PTgen](https://github.com/uiuc-sst/PTgen), and reconstituted into L words (which turned out to be too noisy).
+This approach converts phones directly to L words.
+This is less noisy than using multiple cross-trained ASRs to make English words from which phone strings are extracted, merged by [PTgen](https://github.com/uiuc-sst/PTgen), and reconstituted into L words.

 <!-- To refresh this TOC,
 Just once: